ms-iot/iot-core-azure-dm-client/docs/dha-deploy.md

-# DM Hello World Application
-## Deploy Cloud Resources
+# Deploy Azure Resources for Device Health Attestation

 Additional Azure resources are required to support Device Health Attestation.
 Please see [Device Health Attestation Architecture](dha-architecture.md) for more details.
 If Device Health Attestation is not required, this step can be skipped.